sellnugget/myc/README.md

 Hi i wrote this compiler in my spare time.

-this c compiler is missing some critical features such as arrays and dedicated types for points chars etc.
+this includes many of the features of the c lanaguge with only a few missing. main goal was to learn how to lexers parsing and just how compilers work as well as learning some x86 asembly language

-you can still create arrays by defining int malloc(int amount) then just call the function and making a int equal to it.
+you can create arrays by defining int malloc(int amount) then just call the function and making a int equal to it.

 int ptr = malloc(1000);